-Pregnancy
+Pregnancy:

 There are no studies in pregnant women.
-Studies in animals have shown reproductive toxicity (see section 5.3).
-The relevance of these data for human is unknown.
+Studies in animals have shown reproductive toxicity (see Preclinical safety data).
+The relevance of these data for humans is unknown.

 Celecoxib, as with other drugs inhibiting prostaglandin synthesis, may cause uterine inertia and premature closure of the ductus arteriosus and should be avoided during the third trimester of pregnancy.